- Home ask ED

 Ed: National Institutes of Health (NIH) grantees that expend more than $500,000 per year are required to have an OMB A-133 audit.
 The OMB has very strict rules governing auditor independence.

-However, if you use our outsource services, we are not considered to be independent, and therefore cannot perform your A-133 audit.
-In this case, we can help you identify a qualified CPA firm to perform the audit, and we can represent your company during the audit.
+Independence is determined on a case by case basis.
+If we are not independent of your organization (and can not perform your A-133 audit), we can help you identify a qualified CPA firm to perform the audit, and we can represent your company during the audit.

 Re-Budgeting Grant Money